chocolatey/choco-wiki/Installation.md

 To install chocolatey now, open an <strong>administrative</strong> command prompt and paste the text from the box below that applies to the name of your shell and press enter.
 If you need assistance opening an administrative prompt, see [open an elevated prompt in Windows 8+](http://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) (or [Windows 7](http://www.howtogeek.com/howto/windows-vista/run-a-command-as-administrator-from-the-windows-vista-run-box/)).

 **NOTE:** Please inspect [https://chocolatey.org/install.ps1](https://chocolatey.org/install.ps1) prior to running any of these scripts to ensure safety.
 We already know it's safe, but you should also be comfortable before running ***any*** script from the internet you are not familiar with.
+All of these scripts download a remote PowerShell script and execute it on your machine.

 * Cmd.exe - <button class="icon-clipboard copy-button" data-clipboard-text="@powershell -NoProfile -ExecutionPolicy Bypass -Command &quot;iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))&quot; && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"></button>